ljresetl/portfolio-frontend/README.md

-👨‍💻 Про мене

-Я — фронтенд-розробник із Ліберця, Чехія, з технічною освітою у сфері комп’ютерних систем. Спеціалізуюсь на створенні сучасних вебінтерфейсів, орієнтуюсь на якість коду, адаптивність та доступність. Постійно вдосконалюю свої навички, освоюючи нові інструменти та технології.
+About Me

+I am a Frontend Developer from Liberec, Czech Republic, with a technical education in computer systems.
+I specialize in creating modern web interfaces, focusing on code quality, responsiveness, and accessibility.
+I continuously improve my skills by learning new tools and technologies.

-🛠️ Навички
+🛠️ Skills

 HTML5, CSS3, JavaScript
 Figma, Vite

-Адаптивний дизайн, mobile-first підхід
+Responsive design, mobile-first approach

-Інтеграція з API
+API integration

-🎓 Досвід
+🎓 Experience

-2024 — теперішній час: Самостійне навчання та практичні проєкти

-2024 — теперішній час: Курси Fullstack розробки у компанії GoIT
+2024 — Present: Self-learning and practical projects 2024 — Present: Fullstack development courses at GoIT

-📁 Проєкти
+📁 Projects

-💼 Фінансовий консалтинг
+💼 Financial Consulting

-Опис: Односторінковий адаптивний сайт для британської компанії з фінансового консалтингу.
+Description: A one-page responsive website for a UK-based financial consulting company.

-Технології: HTML, CSS, JavaScript
+Technologies: HTML, CSS, JavaScript

-Посилання: GitHub
-, Вебсайт
+Links: GitHub, Website

-🎬 Кіно
+🎬 Cinema

-Опис: Сайт для перегляду фільмів та серіалів українською мовою.
+Description: A website for watching movies and TV series in Ukrainian.

-Технології: HTML, CSS, JavaScript
+Technologies: HTML, CSS, JavaScript

-Посилання: GitHub
-, Вебсайт
+Links: GitHub, Website

-💈 Барбершоп
+💈 Barbershop

-Опис: Сайт для чоловічої перукарні в Києві з онлайн-записом.
+Description: A website for a men’s barbershop in Kyiv with online booking.

-Технології: HTML, CSS, JavaScript
+Technologies: HTML, CSS, JavaScript

-Посилання: GitHub
-, Вебсайт

-📦 Продукт для бізнесу

-Опис: Сайт для тестування та валідації продуктів для стартапів.
+Links: GitHub, Website

+📦 Business Product
+Description: A website for testing and validating products for startups.
-Технології: HTML, CSS, JavaScript
+Technologies: HTML, CSS, JavaScript

-Посилання: GitHub
-, Вебсайт
+Links: GitHub, Website

-🖥️ Вебстудія
+🖥️ Web Studio

-Опис: Сайт для веб-студії, що спеціалізується на цифровому дизайні та маркетингових рішеннях.
+Description: A website for a web studio specializing in digital design and marketing solutions.

-Технології: HTML, CSS
+Technologies: HTML, CSS

-Посилання: GitHub
-, Вебсайт
+Links: GitHub, Website

-📬 Контакти
+📬 Contacts

-Усі контакти та посилання на соціальні мережі доступні безпосередньо на сайті:
+All contacts and social media links are available directly on the website:
 LinkedIn, GitHub, Twitter, Instagram

-Форма зворотного зв’язку на сайті для швидкого зв’язку
+A contact form on the website allows quick communication.